HarryMfana/work-readiness-portfolio/README.md

 ---

-## 🧭 **Personal Philosophy**
-> *“Technology should not only solve problems — it should empower people and create meaningful change.”*

-I believe in building **solutions that matter** — blending curiosity, discipline, and collaboration to create impact through technology.

----

 ## 💼 **About Me**
 I’m an Information Systems student specializing in **Application Development**.
 My academic experience has equipped me with strong technical and professional skills.